submariner-io/shipyard/README.md

 - [docker]

 ## Usage
-To use shipyard for your project, it's easiest to use dapper and make.
+To use Shipyard for your project, it's easiest to use Dapper and Make.
-To use dapper you'll need a specific Dockerfile that dapper consumes to create a consistent environment based upon shipyard's base image.
+To use Dapper, you'll need a specific Dockerfile that Dapper consumes to create a consistent environment based upon Shipyard's base image.
-To use make you'll need some commands to enable dapper and also include the targets which ship in the base image.
+To use Make, you'll need some commands to enable Dapper and also include the targets which ship in the base image.

 ### Dockerfile.dapper

-The dockerfile should build upon `quay.io/submariner/shipyard-dapper-base`.
+The Dockerfile should build upon `quay.io/submariner/shipyard-dapper-base`.
 For example:

 ```Dockerfile